kale-stew/climb-log/blog/gear/first-winter-peak.md

   As I’ve mentioned, I frequent the [14ers.com](https://14ers.com) forum, but I probably visit it more in the winter than I do in the summer.
 Conditions can be fairly stable in the summer and reports that will change your plans are more relevant to trailhead closures or access issues (see: Mount Lindsey or DeCaLiBron access issues from the summer of 2021).

   In the winter, conditions are a little more touchy.
-Reports of slides or road closures further out than seasons prior can change your whole approach.
+Reports of avalanche slides or road closures further out than seasons prior can change your whole approach.
+It's important to find condition reports closer to your planned climb date, or reports from a different year but the same season or conditions you plan to climb in.
+For example, we couldn't find any recent reports when we climbed La Plata this past March, but we found a report from the March prior that gave us helpful information for our climb a year later.

 ### Recommended Starter Routes